Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

            changed in a profile while Firefox was not running.
          * ``"unknown"``: A reason was not specified.
-This should be considered a bug.
+This should be considered a bug. enrollmentId
+         The ID that was generated at enrollment.

 Add-on Studies
 ^^^^^^^^^^^^^^